filipasenra/FEUP-COMP-TP2/README.md

 * Boolean operation with booleans;
 * Conditional Expression only excepts operations, variables or function calls that return boolean;
 * Raises an error if variable has not been initialized,
-* Raises a warning if variable has been initialized in an if (only in a block) or while, or error when *-error* flag is active;
+* **Raises a warning if variable has been initialized in an if (only in a block) or while, or error when *-error* flag is active;**
 * Assumes Parameters as Initialized;

-// TODO: outras cenas que me possa ter esquecido

 4. Methods

 * Allows overload of methods;
 * Only allows calls to methods that exists with the correct signature;
-* Checks if the method was imported or bellows to the current class
+* Checks if the method was imported or belongs to the current class
 * Checks if method call is for the current class or if it is a method of the super class (when it applies)
 * Verifies if the parameter types match the method signature;
 * Verifies if the return type of method matches the assign variable (when it applies)